matheuscquirino/Getting-and-Cleaning-Data-repo/CodeBook.md

 11. All "gravity" in column's name replaced by "Gravity"

 #### 9. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
-The final "tidy_data" is created by sumarazing the mean_std_data taking the means of each variable for each activity and each subject, after groupped by subject and activity.
+The final "tidy_data" is created by sumarazing the mean_std_data with the means of the variable for each activity and each subject, groupped by subject and activity.